iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Removed an error message that appeared sometimes in the footer

 = 1.0 =
 A big improvement to glossary terms tooltips have been made, to allow you to directly select the term you wish to link.
 Tooltips are now editable with the same button as glossary terms.